-Machine translation (MT) gets a lot of attention.
-But, even as machine learning, engine performance and quality improves, many questions still surround MT and its suitability for various translation needs.
+AI translation, including Machine Translation (MT) is getting a lot of attention right now.
+Everyone seems to be jumping on the bandwagon.
+But, even thoughmachine learning, engine performance, and quality are improving, many questions still surround MT and its suitability for various translation needs.

 Can MT be used effectively in a professional setting for business content?

-Rule-based MT is a collection of “rules” governing the use of language.
+Rule-based MT uses a collection of “rules” governing the construction of language.
 These rules, developed by linguists, help the machine translate from the source language to the target language.
-A good example here is a rule that helps the machine correctly translate the formal and informal version of “you” in German.
+A good example is a rule that helps the machine correctly translate the formal and informal versions of “you” in German.
 Although this type of MT was the first commercially available, the technology is no longer widely commercially in use.

 2. Statistical machine translation (SMT)